sikrvault/sikr/README.md

 * `syncdb` Creates the database schema necessary to run the application
 * `createsuperuser` Creates a superuser in the database
 * `generate` Creates a superuser and fills the database with random data.
-Useful for testing
+  This command only runs if DEBUG=True

 ## License and copyright